GoMino/ConnectSDK-CompanionLibrary-Android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+1.13

+ * Addressed a NPE in reconnection task (issue #143)
+ * Made sure we don't set the duration of a MediaInfo object to a negative number
+ * Some internal cleanup

 1.12
-### Notice: there are some backward-incompatible changes in this release, please read the change list carefully
+#### Notice: there are some backward-incompatible changes in this release, please read the change list carefully
  * Changing CCL to use Application Context in most everything.
 As a result, one does not need to set context for CCL in each Activity which should avoid any context leaks and prevent some random NPEs.
 Consequently, there will be no "dialog" supported by
        CCL unless the caller method provides an explicit context.
 For various versions of reconnectSessionIfPossible, we now have